concord-consortium/agentscript-models/README.md

 Alternately, you can use the Ruby Rackup server in `local-server/` but this requires installing gems and is hardly necessary.

-## Building the Land Management model
+## Building Land Management and Air Pollution Models with Brunch

-To view the Land Management model, you first need to build it using [Brunch](http://brunch.io/).
-First. `cd` to `land-management/` and run `brunch build`, then serve files from the directory `land-management/public`.
-You can use `brunch watch` in the Land Management directory to rerun the build step automatically whenever changes are made to the source files.
-You may want to ignore the `land-management/public` directory in your text editor so that you don't inadvertently edit built files instead of source files.
+To view any of the individual Land Management or Air Pollution models, you first need to build the model using [Brunch](http://brunch.io/).
+First. `cd` to the root directory for the specific model type -- `land-management/` or `air-pollution/` -- and run `brunch build`, then serve files from the `public` directory _under_ the root directory for the specific model type -- _e.g._, `land-management/public/`.
+You can use `brunch watch` when in the root directory for the specific model to rerun the build step automatically whenever changes are made to the source files.
+You may want to ignore the public directories in your text editor so that you don't inadvertently edit built files instead of source files.

 ## Deploying